|

 Abstract

-This study assesses the perception of cereal and legume farmers in Northern Ghana and the factors that determine the adoption of various components of Integrated Soil Fertility Management (ISFM) using cross-sectional data from 288 farmers.
+This study assesses the perception of cereal and legume farmers in northern Ghana and the factors that determine the adoption of various components of Integrated Soil Fertility Management (ISFM) using cross-sectional data from 288 farmers.
 Employing a descriptive and three-stage least-square regression, the study shows that farmers held an average of 10 acres of farmland of which 7acres was cultivated.
 Maize and groundnut farms were comparatively bigger than rice and cowpea farms.
-In addition, majority of the sampled farmers were monocropping and only 40% used machinery for land preparation.
-Again, the sampled farmers predominately worked on family lands and have diverse ways of managing farmlands, which are distinct in the wet and dry seasons.
-About 37% of farmers use neither organic nor inorganic fertilisers in the wet season although production activities are intense in this season.
+In addition, majority of the sampled farmers were monocropping and only 40 % used machinery for land preparation.
+Again, the sampled farmers predominately worked on family lands and had diverse ways of of managing land.
+About 37 % of farmers use neither organic nor inorganic fertilisers.
 Farmers perceived the use of organic fertilisers to be high yielding, environmentally friendly and less costly.
 Nevertheless, it is often not available in the right volumes demanded and application is very laborious when larger areas of farmlands are considered.
 Further, farmers showed limited knowledge on ISFM practices.
 Being a female, engagement in secondary occupation as well as increased contact with extension increase farmers’ likelihood to adopt ISFM.
 On the other hand, age, area of farmland and farming on family lands dissuade farmers from the full adoption of ISFM practices.
 Therefore, ISFM can be promoted through increased farmer contact with extension and the exploration of alternative source of organic fertiliser that can easily be assessed in any volume.
+Further, appropriate land reforms at the local and national level, which facilitate land acquisition and ownership particularly among women and the youth, should be instituted to encourage transition into sustainable land management.

-Contact Address: Lesley Hope, University of Energy and Natural Resources, Agricultural and Resource Economics, Post office Box 214, +233 Sunyani, Ghana, e-mail: lesley.hope@uenr.edu.gh
+Contact Address: Lesley Hope, University of Energy and Natural Resources, Agricultural and Resource Economics, Post office Box 214, Sunyani, Ghana, e-mail: lesley.hope uenr.edu.gh